hanami/guides/content/v2.1/introduction/building-a-web-app.md

        expected to find css "li" but there were no matches
      # ./spec/features/books/index_spec.rb:5:in `block (2 levels) in <top (required)>'

-Finished in 0.08434 seconds (files took 0.53008 seconds to load) 1 example, 1 failure
+1 example, 1 failure
 ```